-The ethics questions at the medical school interview is an infamously cringe-worthy subject that usually follows this model: “What is your stance on abortion?”
+Medical school interview questions about ethical dilemmas usually follows this model: “What is your stance on abortion?”
 “How do you feel about physician assisted suicide?”
 “In *ethical dilemma,* what would you do, and why?”

 Most of us like to avoid controversial conversation topics like abortion and physician-assisted suicide because those topics create tense, divisive situations that are awkward and unpleasant.
-When you’re with your friends and family, you’d rather talk about the enjoyable things in your life (Why pie is better than cake, for example), rather than heavy ethical topics that darken the mood and create disharmony.
+When you’re with your friends and family, you’d rather talk about the enjoyable things in your life (Why pie is better than cake, for example), rather than heavy ethical topics that darken the mood.

 Many of us don’t operate in absolutes, so our opinions on these controversial ethical topics are complicated, nuanced, or even non-existent.
 Why take a strong stance when the issue doesn’t affect your own life, and why take a stance when you feel you need years of thought and experience before you formulate an opinion?